HorizenOfficial/nodetracker/README.md

    * git checkout dev  (<-- be sure to checkout dev branch)
    * git pull

-  3. Run the tracker setup and pay attention to the region Change if it is not correct:
+  3. Run the tracker setup and pay attention to the region.
+Enter another if it is not correct:
     * node setup

   4. Stop the tracker and restart it.
-The tracker should register and connect to the new server.
+The tracker should connect to the new server and register.

 ## Version Notes
-This is Beta - Testnet and will be on testnet.
+This is Beta-Testnet and remains on testnet.
 It will not work on the devtracksys.secnodes.com server.

 ## New Installation